It’s essential to be aware of the cost of an extension if you’re thinking about building on to your home rather than moving to a new house altogether.

 There are plenty of cowboy builders (as in any trade) and they may vastly underestimate costs — through incompetence or, possibly, deliberately to secure a job.
 They may then ask for more money for changes or extras.
 They could even demand some or all of the money up front, leaving you with no comeback if they fail to complete the work to satisfactorily.

-To avoid being ripped off, always ask for references – and check them.
+To find a reliable builder, always ask for references – and check them.
 Never, ever pay for building work in advance; pay only for work that has been completed and that you are happy with.

 For a small project, pay when the job is finished.
 For an extension, agree payments at set stages, or interim payments based on a verifiable list of labour and materials used up to date.
 Never hand over money for materials in advance.
 If a builder does not want to supply materials, buy them yourself.